StudioOneScripts/Hello-World/README.md

-# Hello World Script Outline
+# Hello World

-Basic script outline for Studio One.
+Basic script outline for Presonus Studio One.
 Zip up the files and put them in the Studio One \scripts folder.
 The action "Hello World" will appear in the main Track menu.